kyco/eeaas/README.md

 Easter eggs as a service

-This utility creates a very rough skelton with which easter eggs can be injected into web apps running JavaScript.
+This utility creates a very rough skelton with which easter eggs can be injected into apps/websites running JavaScript.
 > Use at own risk.